globewalldesk/revuu/README.md

 tag search results (even the second page of them), he is returned to that page.
 That means users can search for one particular language (or method) without having to redo the search in between tasks.

+### 1.3 NEW VERSION # NOT DECLARED YET
+Moved gems to Gemfile and required them via `Bundler.require(:default)`.
+Now inserts language name in parentheses before the page title, not in the data, but when the task is rendered to the user. 'x' command shows the "next due" task to the user.
+Changed 'Node.js' to 'JavaScript'.
+Fixed several bugs; now pretty stable.